mebigfatguy/loc4j/README.md

 enjoy, and yes i know it's annoyingly similarly named to log4j... heheheheeheh

-I'll get it up on maven somepoint soon, so that the one of you who actually tries to use it doesn't have a hard time.
+I'll get it up on maven at some point soon, so that the one of you who actually tries to use it doesn't have a hard time.
 Give me a sec.
 Cheepers.